 University of Wisconsin-Madison and Herzing University Madison

 There’s always an event happening in Madison.
-Farmers markets and music festivals are very popular.
-Madison is home to beloved annual gatherings like Art Fair on the Square and Great Taste of the Midwest.
+Farmer’s markets and music festivals are very popular.
+Madison is home to beloved annual gatherings like the Art Fair on the Square and Great Taste of the Midwest.
 It also has a thriving craft beer scene and is known for its homemade custard and creamy cheeses.
 Dane County Farmers’ Market and State Street are great spots for those who enjoy their food and drink.

 Madison has a fantastic arts and cultural scene.
 There are live music festivals throughout the summer.
 Concerts on the Square, Opera in the Park, and Concerts on the Rooftop are very popular events.
 The Chazen Museum of Art and the Madison Museum of Contemporary Art are very popular destinations for lovers of art.

-Madison is home to a zoo, botanical gardens, and the state capitol building.
 This town has everything you could ever want from a college town.
 The major schools here include:

 - University of Wisconsin-Madison